edwindoit/edwindoit.github.io/content/home.md

 </div>

-> ### I write about  fundamental explanations and how they lead us to the most suitable course of action
+> ### I explore how fundamental explanations of reality can help us optimize our actions

 **Currently, I am...**

-- Writing [The 4 Acts Book](../4acts.html) (first review cycle)
+- Creating a weekly [YouTube series](https://www.youtube.com/@edwindoit) on: How to Practically Apply the Ideas of David Deutsch
-- Growing health-tech company [Formelio](https://formelio.nl) (COO)
+- Writing [The 4 Acts Book](../4acts) (first review cycle)
-- Creating personal workflows & [Notion templates](https://edwindoit.gumroad.com/) for improved effectiveness
+- Taking [consulting](../services) projects in operations & tooling (former COO), health-tech solution architecture, Notion workspace design, and other things that spark my curiosity.

 <br>